57blocks/website-article/articles/Frontend Performance Optimization/README.md

 - Taps on devices with touch screens
 - Pressing a key on a physical keyboard or a on-screen keyboard Relationship with FID:

-  INP may sound like FID, but there is a notable difference–INP considers all page interactions, whereas FID only considers the first interaction.
-INP comprehensively assesses responsiveness by sampling all interactions on a page, making INP a more reliable overall responsiveness metric compared to FID.
+  **INP may sound like FID, but there is a notable difference–INP considers all page interactions, whereas FID only considers the first interaction.
+INP comprehensively assesses responsiveness by sampling all interactions on a page, making INP a more reliable overall responsiveness metric compared to FID**.

 Since the Performance API does not provide responsiveness information for INP, specific examples are not provided here.
 For information measuring this metric, please refer to [this article at Google's web.dev resource](https://web.dev/articles/inp#how_is_inp_different_from_first_input_delay_fid).